chadulous/PixelVision8wiki/API_CSharpVsLua.md

 Both C# and Lua support multiple number types.
 Pixel Vision 8 on the other hand, uses integers internally.
 That means that in C# you’ll need to pass in integers to any API that accepts a number value.
 In Lua, you don’t have to convert the type, since the language doesn’t have explicit types.
 The one thing to keep in mind is that Pixel Vision 8’s APIs will always return integers.
 While you are welcome to use non-integer values in your game, you’ll want to pay attention to the removal of any fractions when a PV8 API returns a number.

 The most common example of this is trying to keep track of an entity’s position.
 Pixel Vision 8 will for that position to "snap" to the gid since the geometry primitives, Point and Rectangle, use integers.
 You can track sub-pixel movement outside of Pixel Vision 8’s own data structures, just be sure to convert them to integers before applying them back to the entity’s draw call.
-You can use math.floor() in Lua or cast the number to int in C#.
+You can use `math.floor()` in Lua or cast the number to int in C#.

-The only place where PV8 uses float is in the update’s `timeDelta` argument.
-Since this is supplied externally by MonoGame, which PV8 runs on top of, it’s the only instance of where a float is used in the SDK.

 ## Array Index